 THE GOOD, THE BAD AND THE UGLY

-I was at Red Hat Summit in Boston at the end of June.
-We had lots of activity at our exhibitor stand, and lots of discussions being passed on to me by our Sales Team
+I was at the Red Hat Summit in Boston at the end of June.
+We had a lot of activity at our exhibitor stand, and a lot of discussions being passed on to me by our sales team

-This was my first time as a supplier SE/architect at the Summit, rather than a customer infrastructure manager, and I have to say it was weird having the same conversation again and again over three days.
+I continued to have the same conversation again and again over the three days.
 This seems to be the year people have finished bedding down Puppet in their server/VM infrastructure, and are looking for ways to fill gaps where Puppet isn’t so useful.
-Like problems with OS Security.
+Like problems with OS security.

-Don’t get me wrong, we think config management tools like Puppet are great.
-80% of our worldwide installed base already use Puppet, Ansible, Chef, or CFEngine.
-And the remaining 20% are using “old school” tools like HSPA, Tivoli, or CA (though we think most of them will “rev-up” during the next tool selection cycle).
+Don’t get me wrong, config management tools like Puppet are great.
+Eighty percent of our worldwide install base already use Puppet, Ansible, Chef, or CFEngine.
+The remaining twenty percenty are using “old school” tools like HSPA, Tivoli, or CA (though we think most of them will “rev-up” during the next tool selection cycle).

-So, back to Groundhog Day at the Summit.
-The conversation I was having with folks like “Lucy” would start something like this…
+So, back to Groundhog Day at the summit.
+The conversations I was having would start something like this:

-Lucy: “So we’ve been using Puppet for a while now, will probably upgrade to PE 3.8 by the Fall.
-My management has told me we need to fix a couple of security holes and production problems, and I’m kind-of stuck, wondered if you can help?”
+“So we’ve been using Puppet for a while now, will probably upgrade to PE 3.8 by the fall.
+My management has told me we need to fix a couple of security holes and production problems, and I’m kind of stuck.
+Wondered if you can help?”

-As you might expect, I asked about her environment and how she was using Puppet to maintain security…
+As you might expect, I asked about the environment and how the organization was using Puppet to maintain security:

 - How many server VMs? (thousands)